moliver28/research-handbook/content/handbook/customer-success/professional-services-engineering/project-mgmt/_index.md

 ##### Reporting Project Health

-The PMO team ensures our forecast, Project/Program health, upside is updated by Monday, 11am EST, as the PS Ops team prepares the weekly reports per the PS Reporting schedule.
+The PMO team ensures our forecast, Project/Program health, upside is updated by Monday, 11am EST, as the PS Ops team prepares the weekly reports per the PS Reporting schedule

 The Top Customer is how we reort on Project/program heath.
-The PM team is expected to update the RYG notes (as outlined below).
+The PM team is expected to update the RYG notes (as outlined below)

-The PS Reporting Schedule includes the timing of the Weekly Revenue Forecast reports, Top Customer Updates, and Kantata guidelines.
-This pinned to the ps_PMO Slack channel
+The PS Reporting Schedule includes the timing of the Weekly Revenue Forecast reports, Top Customer Updates, and Kantata guidelines.Both are pinned to the ps_PMO Slack channel

-_Time & Materials (T&M) vs Fixed Fee (Fixed Fee)_

 ##### Forecasting Time and Materials (T&M) and Fixed Fee (FF)